 "On the whole, the exposure of the Japanese population was low, or very low, leading to correspondingly low risks of health effects in later life," said Wolfgang Weiss of UNSCEAR.
 The conclusion reinforces the findings of several international reports to date, including one from the World Health Organisation (WHO) that considered the health risk to the most exposed people possible: a postulated girl under one year of age living in Iitate or Namie that did not evacuate and continued life as normal for four months after the accident.
-Such a child's theoretical risk of developing breast cancer by age 89 would be increased from 29.04% to 30.20%, according to WHO's analysis.
+Such a child's theoretical risk of developing any solid cancer by age 89 would be increased from 29.04% to 30.20%, according to WHO's analysis.

 Social and societal effects

 The emergency situation at Fukushima Daiichi began on 11 March 2011 but it was not until 15 March that the accident sequence culminated in its most significant emission of radioactivity.
 Japanese authorities used the intervening days to evacuate residents from a 20 kilometre radius and advise those in a further 10 kilometre zone to remain indoors when possible.
 A further area to the northwest was evacuated on a longer timescale.
 UNSCEAR said that these actions taken to protect the public "significantly reduced exposures."